 That’s it for now.
 Hopefully, this article helps you make a more informed decision when choosing an indoor and outdoor ping pong table for your home.
 Remember that for an indoor one, the main features you should pay attention to is the table’s playing surface thickness, but with an outdoor table, you want to focus on the combination of being able to withstand all weather conditions and bounce quality.

 If you’re opting for an outdoor table we recommend either the Cornilleau 250S Crossover, STIGA XTR or the JOOLA Nova DX as these are probably the best value for money.
-They both get really good customer feedback too.
+They all get really good customer feedback too.